unfinishedideas/AstroLocker/README.md

 ## What Worked

 I think overall the application does what I set out to have it do.
 It allows users to vote on their favorite images and that information is dynamically updated in the database.
 Once I got the hang of it, the application routing and sqlx querying became fairly easy to use.
 I was also pleasantly surprised how easy it was to work with the data being returned by the [APOD api](https://api.nasa.gov/), I found it easy to map the values to my structs in the database.
+HTML templating was another nice surprise, I have only done a little of this in Python but felt right at home writing conditionals and adding in variables from the backend to display to the frontend.
+Seeing the images displayed on the frontend was quite satisfying after the long set up time getting the API ready.

 ## What Didn't Work / What I Didn't Have Time For